FrankBuchholz/data-science-from-scratch/README.md

 (substituting in the real path, of course).

 If you are on Windows, it's [potentially more complicated](https://stackoverflow.com/questions/3701646/how-to-add-to-the-pythonpath-in-windows-so-it-finds-my-modules-packages).

+Additionally, I've collected all the [links](/blob/master/links.md) from the book.

+And, by popular demand, I made an index of functions defined in the book (which might be outdated), by chapter and page number (of the english version of the book).
+The data is in a [spreadsheet](https://docs.google.com/spreadsheets/d/1mjGp94ehfxWOEaAFJsPiHqIeOioPH1vN1PdOE6v1az8/edit?usp=sharing).
+I also made a toy (experimental) [searchable webapp](http://joelgrus.com/experiments/function-index/).

 ## Table of Contents